AndresNeron/lockerpy/README.md

 This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code according to the terms of the license.

-Enjoy secure encryption with Lockerpy!
+Protect your files using symmetric (AES) and asymmetric (RSA) algorithms with ease using Lockerpy!